Justia Lawyer Rating

 American Institute Of Criminal Law Attorneys

-Carjacking Crime
+Carjacking Crime Defense Attorney

-Carjacking Laws Carjacking is the crime of taking a vehicle from another person through force or fear.
+Carjacking defense attorney Carjacking is the crime of taking a vehicle from another person through force or fear.
 In Los Angeles, carjacking is treated as one of the most serious offenses under the California Penal Code.
 Carjacking is always charged as a felony in Los Angeles and a conviction that could send you to prison for years.
 If you’re facing carjacking charges in Los Angeles, contact a Los Angeles carjacking defense attorney today.

 With your freedom on the line, it is important to hire an experienced criminal defense attorney to be your advocate.
 A conviction is NOT a foregone conclusion, and your attorney may be able to negotiate the charges down to a lesser offense or even have the charges dropped entirely.
 If you or a loved one have been charged with carjacking contact Kroger Law Group to speak with a Los Angeles carjacking defense attorney and discuss your options at 323-655-5700.